Mentoring Program

 Developed with the support of a grant from our Major Founding Sponsor, ASMP Foundation, the YPA mentoring program challenges each student to explore a specific theme over the course of ten weeks, and produce a series of images and an accompanying short essay.
 The subject can be explored from a variety of vantage points: portraiture, photojournalism, landscape or architectural photography.
 Each student is encouraged to find his or her own unique perspective and interpretation.
 Teams are challenged to push the boundaries of how photography can shed light on a subject in new and innovative ways.

 The mentoring program gives students the opportunity to work with successful photographers to fine-tune their craft, create images for their portfolios, develop business and marketing skills and explore markets for their work.
 At the same time, the program will demonstrate the power of photography to build community, national and international awareness and support for an important environmental or social issue.
-Working within a tight set of guidelines, each mentor offers support and guidance to two to four mentees.
+Working within a tight set of guidelines, each mentor offers support and guidance to two to five mentees.
 The resulting work will be featured online and in one or more public exhibitions.
 In addition, YPA will promote the project extensively through the press and other publications as it also seeks to expand the program's public presence and geographic reach.